7 Food Restriction Examples

 Is Restricting Food A Disorder

 Restricting food itself is not an eating disorder.
 However, it is the number one predictor of developing an eating disorder.
+Food restriction can become an eating disorder when it moves beyond occasional dieting or food rules and turns into a persistent, rigid pattern that significantly impacts your physical health, mental well-being, and daily life.

 • Thinking about food begins to disrupt our day-to-day activities